CTRL: Clustering Training Losses for Label Error Detection

 \section{Methodology}

 In this section, we describe our methodology in detail.

 Fig.~\ref{overview} shows an overview of our methodology.
-First, we use a noise generator to create some noisy labels.
+First, we use a noise generator to create noisy labels if the dataset is originally clean.
+The input to the noise generator is the noise rate and the sparsity level of the noise transition matrix.
+We do not inject noise if the dataset already contains real-world noise.
 We then train a model using the noisy data and record the training losses.
 After that, we pass the model and loss matrix to our label cleaning algorithm, which outputs a binary mask ($1$ indicates clean and $0$ noisy) and the cleaned training data.
 Finally, we retrain the model on the cleaned data and obtain its test accuracy.
-Algorithm~\ref{algo} presents the mask computation process of CTRL.